 I guess professionally, I guess it's being hired as a chief clerk.
-So really briefly, I'll try to give you a little short history.
-I started with the sheriff's office as a corrections officer or in the jail, and then I transferred over to the courts as a court security office.
-I knew 15 years ago that that was the job I wanted to have, that I wanted to be a chief clerk.
+So really briefly, I'll try to give you a little short history. so you know I started with the sheriff's office as a corrections officer or in the jail, and then I worked, I transferred over to the courts as a court security office.
+I knew 15 years ago that that was that job I wanted to have, that I wanted to be a chief clerk.
 I applied for it.
 I didn't get an interview.
 I started to research, okay, why?
 What am I missing?
 I started talking to people.
 I found different skills that I was lacking.